Skip to content

 Register your own travel

-• Travel registration is the way to access your international insurance coverage, paid for by the Executive Office.
+• Travel registration is the best way to access your international insurance coverage.

 • Part of this insurance coverage includes access to International SOS, an overseas emergency assistance service.
 Accessing the ISOS materials is done through your travel registration portal.

-• Travel registration is the primary way that UW Global Travel Security stays up-to-date on the whereabouts of travelers abroad on UW official business.
+• Travel registration is the primary way that UW Global Travel Health and Safety stays up-to-date on the whereabouts of travelers abroad on UW official business.
 In the event of an emergency, resources are more readily available when we know where you are, how to reach you, or how to get in touch with your emergency contacts.

-• In some cases, travel registration is required by your department for reimbursement.
+• Travel registration confirmation may also be required by your department for reimbursement.

 • Travel to high risk destinations requires, per university policy, approval from the International Travel Risk Assessment Committee and the Provost.